 $180B for ads

-Anyone who watches TV is familiar with all of those annoying commercials filmed on empty roads, showing noisy gasoline-engine cars speeding and getting thrown into lurid slides.
+Anyone who watches TV is familiar with all of those annoying commercials filmed on empty roads or race courses, showing noisy gasoline-engine cars speeding and getting thrown into lurid slides.

 They are little comfort to drivers who find themselves caught in the New Jersey-New York region's increasing traffic congestion and air pollution.